-The Waynesburg University Athletic Training Program (ATP) is a competency based educational process that was approved by the NATA in 1989 and was initially accredited in 1998.
+The Waynesburg University Master's in Athletic Training (MSAT) program is a competency based educational process that was approved by the National Athletic Trainer's Association (NATA) in 1989 and was initially accredited in 1998.
 In 2010, the ATP was granted continuing accreditation by Commission on Accreditation of Athletic Training Education (CAATE).

-Waynesburg University Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Waynesburg University MSAT Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program has been placed on Probation as of February 23, 2018, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
 The Athletic Training Program remains accredited by the CAATE with the next accreditation review during the 2019-2020 academic school year.